dorcas98/weatherapp/README.md

 # weather-app

-This project is developed by OYEDEJI ANUOLUWAPO DORCAS; a student of SQi, Ogbomoso, Oyo State.
+This project is developed by OYEDEJI DORCAS ANUOLUWAPO; a student of SQi, Ogbomoso, Oyo State.
 LEVEL: Level 2
 Student ID: 230870